Dexels/navajo-demo/README.md

 ### Connecting to the Postgres database

-Open a connection to localhost:5432 using your favorite database access tool (e.g. DbVisualiser)
+Open a connection to localhost:5432 using your favorite database access tool (e.g. DbVisualizer)

 Username: postgres